 Our heat pump water heater (HPWH) incentive program, now two years old, offers incentives to contractors to pay for putting in these super-efficient, electric appliances in place of natural gas water heaters.
-In FY21-22 we expanded to cover almost 1.5 million customers, and with multiple, layered incentives, the cost of installing an HPWH is now competitive with putting in another fossil gas water heater.
+In FY21-22 we expanded to cover almost 1.5 million customers, and increases in incentives mean that the cost of installing an HPWH is often the same or less than putting in another fossil burning gas water heater.